Kin The Know

 You'll wonder if you're doing it right, or whether you can be doing it better.

-Those that feed their baby formula can feel guilty that they're not offering breast milk, while breastfeeding mothers often feel guilt attached to stopping breastfeeding.
+Those who feed their baby formula can feel guilty that they're not offering breast milk while breastfeeding mothers often feel guilt attached to stopping breastfeeding.

 The key is not to let breastfeeding guilt control your life.